rodydavis/rodydavis/assets/data/blog/making-a-piano.md

 ## Setting Up

-You can either create a new project with Android Studio or VSCode using the GUI or navigate to the location you want your project and using this command in the terminal: `lutter create -i swift -a kotlin flutter_piano`.
+You can either create a new project with Android Studio or VSCode using the GUI or navigate to the location you want your project and using this command in the terminal: `flutter create -i swift -a kotlin flutter_piano`.
 Make sure to include Swift and Kotlin Support!

 Now that you have your project created it should look like this.